CodeNow/devops-scripts/README.md

 3. Change to the devops scripts repo directory and run the following command:
 `ln -s /<local-path-to-devops-scripts>/ssh/config ~/.ssh/config`

 4. Obtain the “Keys of Power” from someone who can already deploy (ask Anand if you don’t know).
-Depending on what you want to deploy you'll receive either `Test-runnable.pem`, `oregon.pem`, `delta.pem`, `delta-prime.pem` or some combination of them.
+Depending on what you want to deploy you'll receive `*.pem` files.

 5. Move the “Keys of Power” .pem  files to your `~/.ssh` directory